brian-watkins/elmer/README.md

   Command.stub (tagger time)
 ```

-We use `Elmer.Command.stub` to create a command whose effect is the message we provide.
+Here, we use `Elmer.Command.stub` to create a command whose effect is the message we provide.
-Here, we use it to let us specify exactly what time should be returned for the purpose of our test.
+This lets us specify exactly what time should be returned for the purpose of our test.

 Now we update our test to override `Task.perform` with `fakeTaskPerform`.
 We use
 two functions to do this:

 - `Elmer.Command.override` allows us to specify which `Cmd`-generating function to
 override and provide the alternate implementation.
-This produces a `CommandOverride`.
-- `Elmer.Command.use` takes a list of `CommandOverride` and a function that operates on a
+- `Elmer.Command.use` ensures that, during the appropriate portion of our test,
-`ComponentStateResult`.
-It ensures that the `Cmd`-generating functions will be replaced
+`Cmd`-generating functions will be replaced with the alternate implementations we specify.
-with the alternate implementation during the execution of the provided function.

 ```
 timeAppTests : Test